mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

-The design matrix is defined with respect to the node conditional of $s$ in the $k$ order MGM.
-For example if $k = 2$, the design matrix for the regression on $s$ contains all other variables or the corresponding indicator functions (for categorical variables).
-If $k = 3$, the design matrix for the regression on $s$ contains all other variables or the corresponding indicator functions, plus the products of all pairs of variables in $V_{\setminus s}$, or the $(m - 1) \times (u - 1)$ indicator functions in the case of categorical variables with $m$ and $u$ categories.
+The design matrix is defined with respect to the conditional distribution of node $s$ in the $k$-order MGM.
+For example, if $k = 2$, the design matrix for the regression on node $s$ contains all other variables or the corresponding indicator functions (for categorical variables).
+If $k = 3$, the design matrix for the regression on node $s$ contains all other variables or the corresponding indicator functions, plus the products of all pairs of variables in $V_{\setminus s}$, or the $(m - 1) \times (u - 1)$ indicator functions in the case of categorical variables with $m$ and $u$ categories.

-\cite{haslbeck2017mi} showed that this nodewise regression approach provides a consistent estimator for the joint distribution (\ref{eq:mixed.joint.full}).
-In order to ensure that their non-asymptotic guarantees hold, we set all parameter estimates in $\hat{\theta}$ to zero whose absolute value is smaller than $\tau_n$